Just like a balanced diet, exercise is a key part of a healthy lifestyle. Our guide to getting active.

 - It makes you feel good about yourself, confident and euphoric.

-- It aids weight control
+- It aids weight control by reducing fat volume.

 - It shapes the figure by toning all the muscle groups.